yiwei14/academic-kickstart2/content/authors/admin/_index.md

 - Visitors
 ---

-Yiwei Huang is a master student in University of Alberta.She is working on her final project which is related to power analysis.Also, she has great interest in machine learning and data science.
+Yiwei Huang is a master student in University of Alberta.She is working on her final project which is related to power analysis.Plus, she has great interest in machine learning and data science.